Sprint announces the availability of a 4G “hot spot the size of the

 a competitive advantage

-Sprint 4G is already enabling innovative applications for businesses in
+Sprint 4G is already enabling innovative applications for businesses.

-example, photo-journalists are using Sprint 4G to share breaking news
+For example, photo-journalists are using Sprint 4G to share breaking

 high-resolution images directly from digital cameras to the newsroom.
 In